techlibs/workshop-ufsc/cambrian-api/README.md

 # Cambrian API TypeScript Client

+A clean, modular TypeScript client for interacting with the [Cambrian API](https://docs.cambrian.org) – a powerful API delivering blockchain and DeFi data across Solana, Base, and other EVM-compatible networks.

+This client aims to simplify integration with Cambrian’s data services in modern TypeScript/JavaScript applications.

+---

+## 🚀 Quick Start

+### Prerequisites

+- Node.js 18+
+- pnpm (recommended) or npm
+- A Cambrian API key
+  → Follow the steps in the official [Getting Started tutorial](https://docs.cambrian.org/guides/getting-started-tutorial) to obtain your key.

 A clean, modular TypeScript application for interacting with the [Cambrian API](https://docs.cambrian.org) - a comprehensive API for blockchain and DeFi data across Solana, Base, and other EVM networks.

 ## 🚀 Quick Start